 Lawrenceville boasts at least two excellent, independent coffee shops.
 At Butler Street’s Espresso a Mano and Penn Avenue’s Constellation Coffee, you can get a perfectly pulled espresso and sip it among an always eclectic and interesting crowd.
 There’s also The Abbey, opened in early 2016 in a former mortuary.
 It’s a beautiful space with a warm and welcoming coffee bar and seating area, restaurant, three distinctive bars, and inviting outdoor patio.

 Need another place to grab a drink?
 With the number of bars up and down Butler, you’ll have to be more specific.
 If you want beer, check out Industry Public House’s extensive draft list or Atlas Bottleworks’ impressive bottle selection and new basement taproom.
 For margaritas and sangria, try Round Corner Cantina, which has one of the best patios in town.
-Tender Bar and Kitchen is the place to go for craft cocktails and a staggering array of spirits, or head to the charming Allegheny Wine Mixer to sample Rieslings and Syrahs in a relaxed, unpretentious setting.
+Head to the charming Allegheny Wine Mixer to sample Rieslings and Syrahs in a relaxed, unpretentious setting.
 There’s even the Grapperia, a bar dedicated to the potent Italian brandy.
 And if all that is just too much, not to worry—there are still plenty of dive bars (with endearing names like Stinky’s and Hambone’s) throughout the neighborhood.

 Speaking of drinking, Lawrenceville also has several breweries.
 Church Brew Works is the oldest, and continues to draw huge crowds with its unique space in a historic church and its approachable beer.
 Hop Farm and Roundabout are relative newcomers, but have quickly made a splash with their inventive brews and attractive bars.
 Full Pint, which brews in North Versailles, recently opened a tap house in Upper Lawrenceville.
 And if beer isn’t your thing, Arsenal Cider House, which has a small tasting room and “cider garden,” makes exquisite (and boozy) ciders.